apigee/api-platform-samples/learn-edge/quota-1/README.md

       </Quota>
     ```

   **Important to note:** In the policy, we use **flow variables** to set the values of the quota interval, time unit, and count limit.
 These variables are set automatically when the VerifyAPIKey policy executes.
 Remember that each API key has a relationship with a Product.
 You can see that these values are set in the Learn Edge Product in the UI, or you can see the actual Product XML file that we provisioned earlier, here: `api-proxy-samples/learn-edge/provisioning/LearnEdgeProduct.json`.
 The relationship between Products and API keys is extremely important in Edge.

+  The explicit values for `Interval` (100) and `TimeUnit` (hour) are applied only if the `ref` variables contain no values, for example if you set no quota on the Product itself.
+But because our Learn Edge Product has quota settings, those are used.

 * In the `apiproxy/proxies/default.xml` file, we **attach the policy** to the ProxyEndpoint's Preflow.
 We place it right after the VerifyAPIKey policy.
 That way, we can use flow variables set by the VerifyAPIKey policy to configure the Quota policy.